 Learn a short lesson at Trinity College

-Trinity college is internationally known as Ireland’s leading college and a must see for any visitors in Dublin.
-The grounds are fully opened to the public with regular guided tours provided with no need for prior booking.
-The 35 minute tour will take visitors through the active college showing the four historic squares of the university and providing an insight into the historic routes and the buildings.
-The tour also gives an exhibition on the Old Library as well as to one of Ireland’s most treasured possessions and must see attractions, namely the 9th century ‘Book of Kells’ which has been entrusted to the university.
+Trinity College is internationally known as Ireland’s leading college and a must-see for any visitors to Dublin.
+The grounds are fully open to the public, with regular guided tours with no need for prior booking.
+The 35-minute tour will take visitors through the active college showing the four historic squares of the university and providing an insight into the historical routes and the buildings.
+The tour also gives an exhibition on the Old Library as well as to one of Ireland’s most treasured possessions and must-see attractions, namely the 9th century ‘Book of Kells’, which has been entrusted to the university.

 Grab a pint at the Guinness Storehouse

-Located in the heart of Ireland St James’s Gate Brewery, Guinness Storehouse is Ireland’s number one tourist attraction.
-Housed in an old fermentation plant that was constructed in 1902 and recently restored, now the seven-storey visitor experience tells the story of this world famous drink.
-No trip to Dublin would be complete without learning about the 250 year old history of the world famous drink in a tour that ends with a breath taking 360 view of Dublin atop the Gravity Bar with a free pint of the black stuff.
+Located in the heart of Ireland, St James’s Gate Brewery, Guinness Storehouse is Ireland’s number one tourist attraction.
+Housed in an old fermentation plant constructed in 1902 and recently restored, now the seven-storey visitor experience tells the story of this world-famous drink.
+No trip to Dublin would be complete without learning about the 250-year-old history of the world-famous drink in a tour that ends with a breathtaking 360 view of Dublin atop the Gravity Bar with a free pint of the black stuff.

-Have a picnic in the Phoenix Park before heading to Dublin Zoo
+Have a picnic in Phoenix Park before heading to Dublin Zoo

-After a busy morning, one of the most pleasant things you can do in Dublin is enjoying a picnic in the Phoenix Park, the largest urban park in Europe.
+After a busy morning, one of the most pleasant things you can do in Dublin is enjoy a picnic in Phoenix Park, the largest urban park in Europe.
 On a sunny day, the park is the epitome or relaxation and recreation.
-Covering over 700 hectares, you could spend hours exploring the park before heading onto Dublin Zoo.
-Located in the Phoenix Park in the heart of Dublin city, Dublin Zoo is Ireland’s most popular family attraction, and welcomed over one million visitors last year.
-As one of the world’s oldest, yet most popular zoos, the 28 hectare park in the heart of Dublin is home to some 400 animals in a natural environment where education and conservation are rolled into one.
+Covering over 700 hectares, you could spend hours exploring the park before heading to Dublin Zoo.
+Located in the Phoenix Park in the heart of Dublin city, Dublin Zoo is Ireland’s most popular family attraction and welcomed over one million visitors last year.
+As one of the world’s oldest yet most popular zoos, the 28-hectare park in the heart of Dublin is home to some 400 animals in a natural environment where education and conservation are rolled into one.
 Dublin Zoo offers people the chance to learn and see the animals of the arctic tundra and African plains all in one afternoon!